Punctuation is one of the most difficult parts of the English language. Periods are easy to use. And commas are too.

 An ellipsis is an uncommon form of punctuation that’s often used in news reporting and creative writing.

+Its main use is to skip over words in a direct quote that doesn’t matter to the quote’s meaning.
 The other, more subjective use is to add drama or extreme pause to a sentence.

 Either way, ellipses can be great additions to a sentence when used correctly.